DevSolar/pdclib/Readme.txt

 As a namespace convention, everything (files, typedefs, functions, macros) not defined in ISO/IEC 9899 is prefixed with _PDCLIB_*.
-As identifiers starting with '_' and a capital letter are reserved for the implementation, and the chances of you compiler using an identifier in the _PDCLIB_* range are slim, any strictly conforming application should work with PDCLib.
+The standard defines any identifiers starting with '_' and a capital letter as reserved for the implementation, and since the chances of your compiler using an identifier in the _PDCLIB_* range are slim, any strictly conforming application should work with PDCLib.

 PDCLib consists of several parts: